spiral/docs/queue/configuration.md

     broker: "ephemeral"
 ```

-You are able to use shorter declaration when only one YAML value is presented:
+You can use shorter declaration when only one YAML value needed:

 ```yaml
 pipelines:
   local.broker: "ephemeral"
 ```

 Some brokers will require you to specify additional pipeline options, specific to the implementation.
-For example Amazon SQS:
+For example, Amazon SQS:

 ```yaml
 pipelines: